 Even with the money or pre-approval letter, don’t rush in to pay for the home just yet.
 Do a bit more research.
 But this time, make the study personal.

-Here are a few questions to help you identify the reason why the homeowner is selling his
+Here are a few questions to help you identify the reason why the homeowner is selling his house:

 - Why does the seller wants to sell his house?

 - Is the seller moving to a new city?

 - Is he suffering an illness and needs an emergency fund?

 - Does he wants to sell for the sake of it?

 The more answers you get about the seller, the better price you will get.
 For example, someone moving to a new city or suffering illness can’t wait long.
 In most cases, they would cave if you offer a favorable price.

 On the other hand, the seller selling for the sake of it is not in haste, he would never budge unless you meet his requirements.

 Pro tip: another factor that might move a seller to reduce his price is if you get personal.
 Once you assure him how you’ll care for the property, the discounts often come.

 Ask to Inspect The House